g3ntile/geometric-inklines/README.md

 **Keep in mind that in order to correctly view the outlines in the viewport you have to enable Backface culling under Shading.
 When I learn how to enable it with python it will be done automatically when you add an Outline**

 ### Add outlines materials
+Generates the minimum needed materials for lines to work (one main material and one outlines material).
+* If the object has at least one material assigned, it creates the outline material and places it in the last material slot.
+* If a material named "outlines" already exists in the Blender file, it adds it to material slot at the of the stack.
+* If the object already has a material named outlines somwhere in the stack, it adds another anyway at the end.
+You may want to have many outline mats to modify later.
+You can assign different outline materials to different parts, relative to each material, and for the outer and inner lines. (<<-- to do: make a tutorial explaining that)

 ### Generate thickness map
 1. Select just the object and press GENERATE THICKNESS: